Rugby World Cup: How to watch, TV and streaming schedule, highlights and results

 The Rugby World Cup, the premier event in women’s union 15s, is underway in New Zealand.
 The tournament began on October 8 and continues through November 12, 2022.
 Originally scheduled for 2021, the quadrennial competition was pushed back a year as a result of the COVID-19 pandemic.

-Host New Zealand is the defending champion, while the U.S. will be aiming to return to the podium for the first time since 1998.
+Host New Zealand is the defending champion, while the U.S. is aiming to return to the podium for the first time since 1998.

 This year marks the first time the women’s tournament will be held under a gender-neutral name.
 In 2019, World Rugby announced that it would remove the word “women’s” from the World Cup name in order to match the non-gender-marked (men’s) World Cup.